gigi798/nayuta-no-kiseki-hd-texture-project/README.md

 How to install:

-    Enable Settings -> Tools -> Developer Options -> Replace Textures Copy the Textures folder from this repo in to your memstick/PSP directory Run the game and enjoy!
+    Enable Settings -> Tools -> Developer Options -> Replace Textures Copy the NPJH50625 folder from this repo in to your ppsspp\memstick\PSP\TEXTURES folder Run the game and enjoy!
+	exemple

+	1

 Here are some screenshots of some of the progress so far: !!!!!!!!WORKING ON IT!!!!!!!! ;D